aimat-lab/jobdir_queue_submit/README.md

 maindir.get()  # list all
 maindir.get("Calc_1")
 ```
 The class python dict holds a job plus path and additional information.
-You can delete entries via
+You can delete entries via remove().
 However, they physical subdirectories are not deleted.

 ```python
 maindir.remove()  # remove all